DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/report-designer-tools/report-wizard.md

 ![](../../../images/eurd-web-report-wizard-page-structure.png)

-The wizard's navigation panel at the left-hand side:
+The Wizard has a navigation panel that does the following:

-* displays the entire page list;
+* displays the entire page list
-* highlights the current page;
+* highlights the current page
-* grays out disabled pages;
+* grays out disabled pages
-* allows you to switch between pages.
+* allows you to switch between pages

 ![](../../../images/eurd-web-report-wizard-navigation-panel.png)